AdobeDocs/journey-optimizer-b2b.en/help/user/start/email-protocols.md

 ### CRM sync

-Marketo Engage [Salesforce CRM Sync](/help/marketo/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/add-an-existing-salesforce-field-to-the-marketo-sync.md){target="_blank"} and [Microsoft Dynamics Sync](/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/understanding-the-microsoft-dynamics-sync.md){target="_blank"} are integration mechanisms that make outbound HTTP requests to APIs published by your CRM vendor.
+Marketo Engage Salesforce CRM Sync and Microsoft Dynamics Sync are integration mechanisms that make outbound HTTP requests to APIs published by your CRM vendor.
 Ensure that your IT organization does not block any of the IP address blocks below from accessing your CRM vendor APIs.
 For more information, see [Add an Existing Salesforce Field to the Marketo Sync](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/add-an-existing-salesforce-field-to-the-marketo-sync){target="_blank"} and [Understanding the Microsoft Dynamics Sync](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/crm-sync/microsoft-dynamics/understanding-the-microsoft-dynamics-sync){target="_blank"} in the Marketo Engage documentation.

 ## Outbound IP address blocks